River Penk: Course

 The general course of the Penk is a descent from the mid-Severn sandstone section of the Midlands Plateau to the Cheshire-Shropshire-Staffordshire plain.
 Along much of its length, the Penk is shadowed to within a few miles by the Staffordshire and Worcestershire Canal.

 The Penk rises in Tettenhall Wood, Wolverhampton east of the village of Perton, South Staffordshire, approximately three miles west-north-west of Wolverhampton centre, OS grid reference SO878999 at an altitude of 148msl (est).
 In 2014, a section of the river that was previously concealed in a culvert was uncovered by the Wildlife Trust and the Environment Agency at Penk Rise Park.
 Apart from at source, the Penk itself flows entirely within Staffordshire, skirting around the Wolverhampton suburbs of Tettenhall and Pendeford, although it is joined on its right by a number of streams from within Wolverhampton, as well, on the left, the Moat Brook, which drains Oaken, Codsall and Bilbrook.
 It flows through the village of Coven and is then joined by a major tributary, the Saredon Brook, which drains the area around Cheslyn Hay and Great Wyrley.

 It then flows north to the market town of Penkridge, where it turns east and is joined by the Whiston Brook - a tributary which drains a substantial area, stretching out into Shropshire.
 Turning north again, it flows across the plain, past Acton Trussell and into a marshy area, where numerous drains have been constructed and brooks canalised to contain flooding.
 Passing on to Baswich on the outskirts of Stafford, it joins the River Sow, which itself soon empties into the River Trent - a major river which will empty ultimately via the Humber into the North Sea.

 Wildlife

-The river contains many species of fish including Chub, Trout, Perch, Pike and, reportedly, Barbel.
-The Penk is perhaps at its most beautiful between the villages of Brewood and Penkridge.
-Here the river meanders gently through the picturesque Staffordshire farmland and plays host to a variety of waterfowl and mammals.
+The river contains many species of fish including Chub, Trout, Perch, Pike and Barbel.
+The Penk is between the villages of Brewood and Penkridge.
+Here the river meanders through the Staffordshire Farmland and plays host to a variety of waterfowl and mammals.

 The Pendeford Mill Nature Reserve is situated on the Penk to the north of Pendeford, within South Staffordshire but owned by the City of Wolverhampton.
 A 24-hectare area of lakes, wetland, ancient grass meadow and woodland, it occupies a part of the site of a large former country estate, Pendeford Hall, which possessed an osier bed of willows and a watermill, and dated to the 13th century.
 It was developed by Wolverhampton council after 1976 and is now host to a wide range of wildlife, particularly birds.